-- Research, statistics, and Microsoft Office software - Private editing suites, an AV recording studio, and a voiceover studio - Print output center for photographic quality standard and large-format printing - Specialty scanners (oversized, slide, film, and drum)
+- Research, statistics, and Microsoft Office software - Private editing suites, an AV recording studio, and a voiceover studio - Black and white, color, and large format printing, including wireless printing, standard and photographic quality. - Specialty scanners (oversized, slide, film, and drum)

 Questions about AT labs, the equipment center, the print output center, and AT-supported presentation classrooms should be directed to the Academic Technology staff: Email at@newschool.edu or call 212.229.5300 ext.
 4538.